AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

 If you cannot tell which one smells the most cringy, you may want to rethink why you are investing in the first place.
 If you are thinking to yourself this is a ridiculous example, then I must inform you there truly are people who cannot determine the differences here.

-## Diversification, Yes I am Using the D Word
+## Diversification, Yes I Used the D Word

 Diversification is your best bet to protect your portfolio from dumb mistakes.
 Be careful though, It is easy to take diversification way too far, or not take it far enough.
 If you get on Reddit for finance content often and have been investing for a while then you probably know what I mean.